Connect with others who understand.

 Outcomes With Different CML Treatments

 Most people with CML have a positive prognosis when they take imatinib.
-For 80 percent to 90 percent of people with chronic phase CML, imatinib therapy eliminates leukemia cells.
+For 70 percent of people with CML, imatinib therapy results in a complete cytogenetic response, which means the BCR-ABL gene is no longer detected.
 Imatinib also usually reduces other CML symptoms.
-The five-year survival rate for people taking imatinib is 90 percent.
+The 10-year survival rate for people taking imatinib is approximately 83 percent, according to research in the New England Journal of Medicine.

-Stem cell transplants can sometimes cure CML, eliminating all leukemia cells for good.
-A person’s outcome after a stem cell transplant depends on their CML phase:
+Bone marrow transplants can sometimes cure CML, eliminating all leukemia cells for good.
+A person’s outcome after a bone marrow transplant depends on their CML phase:

-• 80 percent of people with chronic phase CML do not have leukemia five years after transplant
+• Eighty percent of people with chronic phase CML do not have leukemia five years after transplant.

-• 40 percent to 50 percent of people with accelerated phase CML do not have leukemia five years after transplant
+• Forty percent to 50 percent of people with accelerated phase CML do not have leukemia five years after transplant.

-• 10 percent to 20 percent of people with blast phase CML do not have leukemia five years after transplant
+• Ten percent to 20 percent of people with blast phase CML do not have leukemia five years after transplant.

 Talk With Others Who Understand